Skip to content

 Use jac create to scaffold a new project:

-jac create my-app --use client
+jac create my-app --use web-static

 # Start the development server